-The Commercial Service Japan Market Access and Compliance unit works to identify and overcome trade barriers, resolve trade policy issues, and ensure that Japan fully meets its obligations under its trade agreements with the Unites States.
+The Global Markets unit of the International Trade Administration works to identify and overcome trade barriers, resolve trade policy issues, and ensure that Japan fully meets its obligations under its trade agreements with the United States.
 We work with small- and medium-sized businesses to ensure market access by knocking down barriers that prevent U.S. companies from getting open and fair access to the Japanese market.
-We coordinate efforts with our Commercial Service and other U.S. Government experts in areas such as:
+We coordinate efforts with other units and bureaus within Commerce and other U.S. Government experts in areas such as:

 Is your firm facing unfair or unnecessary barriers to trade in the Japanese market?

 If you believe your company is facing these or other barriers in the Japanese market, please contact:

 Exporter’s Toolbox for Confronting Trade Barriers